Cynler/Casual-Guide-to-Cleaning/README.md

 ![Tips for Stainless Steel](https://cdn.kitchencabinetkings.com/media/siege/cleaning-pots-and-pans/cleaning-posts-and-pans-stainless-steel.png)

 Overheating Stainless Steel pans for long periods of time can cause discoloration.
 Say, if you overboil water, that will cause discoloration.
-Hmmm, I wonder why my pan looks so discolored after being used by someone.
+Hmmm, I wonder why the pan looks so discolored after being used by someone.
 What a mystery...

 ## Stovetop
 ### Regular Clean